Michael Votta, Jr.

 His arrangements and editions for winds have been performed and recorded by university and professional wind ensembles in the US, Europe and Japan.
 He is also the author and editor of books and articles on wind literature and conducting.

-He is currently Vice-President of the College Band Directors National Association and has served as President of the Big Ten Band Directors Association, Editor of the CBDNA Journal, and as a member of the boards of the International Society for the Investigation of Wind Music (IGEB) and the Conductors Guild.
+He is currently President-Elect of the College Band Directors National Association and has served as President of the Big Ten Band Directors Association, Editor of the CBDNA Journal, and as a member of the boards of the International Society for the Investigation of Wind Music (IGEB) and the Conductors Guild.

 Before his appointment at Maryland, Votta held conducting positions at the University of North Carolina-Chapel Hill, Duke University, Ithaca College, the University of South Florida, Miami University (Ohio) and Hope College.